TravelBits β€” Destinations explored through stories, not checklists.

 Weather In Singapore

-Jan - Feb Slightly cooler, less rainfall, comfortable for sightseeing
+Jan - Feb Slightly cooler and drier, good for walking and sightseeing

-Mar - Apr Warmer and more humid, occasional afternoon showers
+Mar - Apr Warmer and humid, occasional afternoon showers

-May - Jun Hot and humid, start of the southwest monsoon
+May - Jun Hot and humid, start of southwest monsoon

-Jul - Aug Mixed sun and rain, popular travel period
+Jul - Aug Mixed sun and rain, busy travel period

 Singapore Currency